krisbolton/cyber-warfare-explained/introduction.md

 * **Conducting a Cyber Attack** discusses in more detail how and why nations conduct cyber attacks.
 * **Advanced Persistent Threats (APT)** provides a long and detailed list of known cyber actors and campaigns.
-* **Cyber Threatcasting** discusses techniques for predicting future challenges.
+* **Cyber Threatcasting & Futures Prediction** discusses techniques for predicting future challenges.
 * **Artificial Intelligence** will discuss scenarios, details and challenges relating to AI and machine learning.
-* **Nuclear Security and Cyber Warfare** will discuss scenarios and detail around the threat to nuclear security.
+* **Nuclear Security & Cyber Warfare** will discuss scenarios and detail around the threat to nuclear security.
 * **Computational Propoganda** will discuss the issues and challenges of propoganada in cyberspace.
 * **Cyber on the Battlefield** will discuss the intersection of cyber warfare and the modern battlefield.
 * **The Problem of Attribution** will discuss the specific problem of attribution.